+(Comfort Air Conditioning):

-☆ (Air Conditioning): Press to turn the automatic air conditioning on or off.
-If the fan is turned off or the outside temperature falls below freezing, the air conditioner will not run.
+Press to turn the air conditioning on or off.
+The button indicator light turns blue when the a/c is on.
+If the fan is turned off or the outside temperature falls below freezing, the air conditioner will not run and the indicator light turns off.

 Press AUTO to return to automatic operation and the air conditioner runs as needed.
 When the indicator light is on, the air conditioner runs automatically to cool the air inside the vehicle or to dry the air needed to defog the windshield faster.